-U.S. energy leader undertakes a successful divestiture through a strong program management office
+U.S. energy leader undertakes a successful divestiture through a strong programme management office

-The organization turned to Protiviti as a trusted adviser in the mergers, acquisitions and divestiture space, as well as Protiviti’s expertise in data security and project management.
+The organisation turned to Protiviti as a trusted adviser in the mergers, acquisitions and divestiture space, as well as Protiviti’s expertise in data security and project management.

 To meet these needs, the company set up a transaction integration office (TIO) to serve as the intermediary between the two energy providers.
 Protiviti worked under the TIO to provide expertise and an independent overview of the divestiture.